keystonejs/keystone/docs/guides/prisma.md

 ```

 This query is using the `PrismaClient` object stored at `keystone.adapters.PrismaAdapter.prisma` to directly run this query against the database.
-For more information on the Prisma client API please consult the [Prisma docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).
+For more information on the Prisma Client API please consult the [Prisma docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).

 > **Tip:** For full details on how to use up the Prisma Adapter, see the [Prisma Adapter API Docs](/packages/adapter-prisma/README.md)